 Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)

 Their Library catalogue MURA is an invaluable resource for researching many aspects of Aboriginal and Torres Strait Islander perspectives and contexts.
-Look for materials in the MURA catalogue then check if the University Library has the items or request them on Bonus+
+Look for materials in the MURA catalogue then check if the University Library has the items, if not available use the Request from icon to request items.

 See also AIATSIS Aboriginal history resources